Challenging systems of power

 Alumna Yadira Cazares runs Galería Beso Maya, a Fruitvale gallery that promotes and empowers artists of color

 An exhibition curated by CCA’s Christina Linden, Queer California: Untold Stories, features work by our faculty and staff

 Alumna Sita Kuratomi’s People’s Kitchen Collective encourages political education through art, activism, and food

 Impacting the global village

 On a pragmatic level, we’re educating the future shapers of culture, and as our world becomes increasingly international, cultural fluency is central to success.
 To this end, CCA also sees the need to increase its international student body and foster educational partnerships with more international institutions.
 At the same time we strive to be a good neighbor and work to partner with the local community.
 We’re committed to building an infrastructure that will help develop and support leaders in the arts from the rich diverse communities in which the college resides.

 If you have any questions about diversity initiatives, values, or goals at CCA, please email us any time at [email protected].

 From coursework to campus culture

 Finally, CCA’s curriculum should reflect our commitment to cultural and social diversity.
-In addition to required courses in Diversity Studies, the broad curriculum should reflect a commitment to social change and social justice that informs the college’s investigations into the processes and constructions of racial and ethnic, gender, sexual, and socioeconomic inequalities.
+In addition to required courses in Critical Ethnic Studies, the broad curriculum should reflect a commitment to social change and social justice that informs the college’s investigations into the processes and constructions of racial and ethnic, gender, sexual, and socioeconomic inequalities.

 While a broad definition of diversity that includes diversity of perspectives and practices and reflects an interest in internationalization is central to the college, a focus on structural inequality and systems of privilege and oppression is key to CCA’s diversity mission.